ludovicchabant/PieCrust2/docs/pages/getting-started.md

 > #### Permission Errors
 >
 > If you get some permission errors, you may have to run that command as an
 > administrator.
-That would be `sudo pip install piecrust` on MacOSX and Linux, or
+That would be `sudo pip install piecrust --pre` on MacOSX and
-> running the Command Prompt as an Administrator on Windows.
+> Linux, or running the Command Prompt as an Administrator on Windows.

 You should now have PieCrust installed!
 You can check that it works by typing: